 Most authors know that it is smart marketing to have both a personal profile and a professional author page on Facebook, but what about Twitter?

 Do you have one Twitter account that you are using for both personal and business?

 Perhaps you started it before you wrote your book, but now you would like to choose another name that better suits your new author profile.

-For any number of reasons, you might want to change your Twitter handle to align more with your current author and book marketing aims.
+For any number of reasons, you might want to change your Twitter handle (profile URL) to align more with your current author and book marketing aims.

 But you don’t need to start all over again in gaining new followers from zero with a new Twitter account.
 You can keep your current account, and it will not affect your existing followers, direct messages and all your Tweets.